NeilMartin/Thrusty/README.md

 Tasks

+- tally screen
+- game over screen
 - turrets to fire volley of 3
-- lives
-- game over screen
-- tally screen
-- main menu/ esc menu
-- multiple levels
 - improve the bullets
 - explosions